 Nuggets' Gary Harris: Questionable for Thursday

-Harris (groin) is questionable for Thursday's tilt with the Pacers, Chris Dempsey of the Denver Post reports.
+Harris (hamstring) is questionable for Thursday's game against the Bulls, Nick Kosmider of The Athletic reports.

-Harris was a late scratch in last Saturday's game with the Thunder due to his groin injury.
-The shooting guard was replaced in the lineup by Will Barton.
-With Danillo Gallinari (ankle) also questionable, Will Barton is most likely to start in one of their spots if either Harris or Gallinari miss Thursday, while rookie Jamal Murray and Wilson Chandler may also see an increase in minutes.
+Left hamstring soreness has prevented the wing from playing in each of the past five games, though it's possible he makes his return Thursday.
+More information may arrive following the Nuggets' morning shootaround.
+If he ends up cleared to play, it's not a guarantee he'd immediately return to the starting five and/or see a full complement of minutes.

 More News